 Traffic levels on UK roads have reached their highest level since the coronavirus lockdown was introduced, new figures have revealed.
 Government data shows the number of vehicles being driven on Monday was 56% lower than in early February, but up by 3% compared with the same day last week.

 There is patchy anecdotal evidence that people are going out more; visiting friends and family, doing cash-in-hand jobs locally and simply driving a few miles to have a walk somewhere scenic.
 Facebook Marketplace and local Buy-Sell Groups are full of adverts by small traders offering home delivery on food, DIY materials, car/mobile phone/bicycle repairs, guttering, interior decorating and many more services.
+By the way if you’re looking to start a new business in the US of A then Money Brighter can help you out.

 Your IE editor is lucky enough to live within 400 metres of the M61 motorway near Greater Manchester, which now has a discernible roar of traffic even at 6am.
 Talk Radio host Mike Graham said that he had noticed a rise in traffic in London on Monday, although when we checked TfL live traffic cameras today traffic was very light on arterial roads in London.